jhc13/2x2-cube-solver/README.md

 |       14        |               20                |     18.6%     |
 |       14        |               500               |    100.0%     |

-The solution rate decreases as the scramble length increases, but increases when the maximum allowed solution length is increased.
-Although the model was never trained on scrambles longer than 8 moves, it solves many of them successfully.
-In fact, it is able to solve all 10,000 of the length 14 scrambles when the maximum allowed solution length is set to 500.
+The solution rate decreased as the scramble length increased, but increased when the maximum allowed solution length was increased.
+Although the model was never trained on scrambles longer than 8 moves, it solved many of them successfully.
+In fact, it was able to solve all 10,000 of the length 14 scrambles when the maximum allowed solution length was set to 500.
 The solution length distribution is shown below.

 | ![](https://user-images.githubusercontent.com/39209141/167299769-12782ab3-9be0-4597-84d9-dcbc560309fa.png) |